 The LZ Peace Memorial on the grounds of Midway Village Museum is a little more unique than others in Rockford in that there is a real helicopter on display.
 A Huey helicopter is part of the memorial because helicopters like that played a huge role for people in the military in Vietnam at the time.
 Food, supplies, ammunition and communication with loved ones back home all came from helicopters.
-The memorial also features a black granite wall engraved with the 72 names of Winnebago County residents who died in Vietnam or later due to war injuries.
+The memorial also features a black granite wall engraved with the 73 names of Winnebago County residents who died in Vietnam or later due to war injuries.
 One of the newer memorials includes the LZ Agent Orange Memorial located near the helicopter.
 This memorial lists the names of local veterans who survived the Vietnam war but died years later from the effects of being exposed to the deadly chemical dioxin, otherwise known as Agent Orange.

 Keeling-Puri Peace Plaza

 Perryville Rd. just south of Riverside Blvd.
 (Rockford)

 Although this is not technically a veteran memorial, this site does depict the hope for peace for all veterans and citizens alike.
 The Keeling-Puri Peace Plaza shows a large, metal map of the world in the center of a paved area.
 The outside of the are is surrounded by several flagpoles flying the flags of the major native countries of Rockford's first-generation immigrants.
 Also among the flagpoles are also a series of peace poles and a timeline of immigration in Rockford.
 There is a special area of this site showcasing the flags of all of Rockford's Sister Cities as well.

 Dedicated in 2016, Armistice- A Memorial to Peace honors the end of the war.
 It was placed here in the remembrance of the veterans that have called Veterans Memorial Hall and Museum home for over 100 years.